 -

-Buy Papua New Guinean Kina in person from your nearest M&S store.
-With locations nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at your convenience.
+Buy Papua New Guinean Kina in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Papua New Guinean Kina at a time that suits you.

 Why buy Papua New Guinean Kina from M&S Travel Money?